Terkwood/PLOWMAN/README.md

 ## Setup

 Randomly pick sex and skin tone of hero.
 But initial clothing should be a gray hermit's robe.

+## Controls

+Favor gamepad input first.
+Keyboard as a fallback.
+Eschew touch enabled devices.

+## Platform

+Play in the browser.

 ## Tiled Map Intergration